Skip to Content

 Monterosso al Mare has a great playground, a large beach and several grocery stores.
 We rented a 2-bedroom apartment in the most family-friendly Cinque Terre village and used the easy train connections to explore the other villages.

-The Cinque Terre hiking is simply incredible.
+The hiking around Cinque Terre is simply incredible.
 Each morning, we would hop on the regional Cinque Terre train and explored one of the five villages.

 Getting to the Cinque Terre villages early in the morning with our kids was very enjoyable as we beat the crowds.
 Walking the nearly deserted streets was such a peaceful experience, allowing us to fully soak in charm of each town and its unique seaside setting.